 There’s power in knowing.
 Should employees book air travel on Mondays or Tuesdays?
 There’s a difference, after all.
 Tuesdays are better.
 Pass it on.
 Better, make it part of your air travel policy.
-We can share this insight with you because we have mined our air travel data to reveal facts that can drive better air travel policies for your organisation.
+We can share this insight with you because we have mined our air travel data to reveal facts that can drive better air travel policies for your organization.
 Our research illuminates how corporations worldwide set and adhere to air travel best practices.

 What is an air travel policy?